JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/writing_good_rules.md

 ## Use `@not_implemented` appropriately

-You can use [`@not_implemented`](@ref) to mark missing differentials.
+You can use [`@not_implemented`](@ref) to mark missing tangents.
-This is helpful if the function has multiple inputs or outputs, and you have worked out analytically and implemented some but not all differentials.
+This is helpful if the function has multiple inputs or outputs, and you have worked out analytically and implemented some but not all tangents.

-It is recommended to include a link to a GitHub issue about the missing differential in the debugging information:
+It is recommended to include a link to a GitHub issue about the missing tangent in the debugging information:
 ```julia
 @not_implemented(
     """